Laser Eye Surgery for Long Sightedness

 Finally, we come to Laser Eye Surgery.
 A Laser Eye Surgery procedure can rid you of the need for both glasses and contact lenses for the rest of your life.
 While this option may come at a higher initial cost, it can rid you of the inconvenience and life-long cost associated with other options.

 In fact, when calculated over a period of twenty-to-thirty years, Laser Eye Surgery is often the most cost-effective of all three options.
 Furthermore, the use of contact lenses carries a much greater safety risk than these elective procedures.

 The safest and most cost-effective solution for long-sightedness

-Long-sightedness or hyperopia occurs when the eyeball is shorter and flatter than it should be due.
+Long-sightedness or hyperopia occurs when the eyeball is shorter and flatter than it should be.
 This abnormality causes light rays that enter the eye to focus behind rather than directly on the retina, distorting images in the near field of vision.

-In a similar way to glasses, Laser Eye Surgery corrects this abnormality by changing the way light bends into the eye and moving the focal point back to the retina.
-The big difference is that Laser Eye Surgery makes this change not with temporary external lenses, but by reshaping the eye’s natural lens and therefore creating permanent results.
+Working in much the same way as glasses, Laser Eye Surgery corrects this problem by altering the way light bends into the eye, moving the focal point back to the retina.
+However, Laser Eye Surgery does this not by applying external lenses, but by fixing the problem at its source.

 Find out more about Laser Eye Surgery for long-sightedness or book your consultation today by contacting our friendly team of experts.